Data on Globes, Terrain, and Geographic Context

 Libraries and Ecosystem

-The library choice depends on how much customisation you need versus how quickly you need to ship.
+The library choice depends on how much customisation you need against how quickly you need to ship.
+These are four options on a spectrum, not four steps: pick the one that matches your control and standards requirements.

 The Business Link